l3qua/OpenCore-Install-Guide/config.plist/coffee-lake.md

   * Updates SMBIOS fields

 * **UpdateSMBIOSMode**: Custom
   * Write SMBIOS tables to workaround firmware overwriting SMBIOS contents at ExitBootServices.
-This makes the customized SMBIOS not display on other (non-Apple) OSes, which just breaks/removes Bootcamp utility
+This makes the customized SMBIOS not display on other (non-Apple) OSes, which just breaks/removes Bootcamp utility and to not break activation function on Windows

 :::